Votre panier est vide !

 In any case, for an apéritif, there’s no point in depriving yourself of foie gras and making a mad dash for other products (saucisson, chips, peanuts etc.) which are not so good and in fact contain more calories and unhealthy fats.

-Foie gras is a refined product (and thus expensive) which must be consumed occasionally as a treat with family or friends.
+Since 2005, Foie gras has been officially part of our national French heritage but foie gras is a refined product (and thus expensive) which must be consumed occasionally as a treat with family or friends.

 Whether it’s for foie gras or for any other product, the simplest thing to do is to properly read the label.
 The shorter the list of ingredients the better it is and the more chance we have of getting something natural.

 As soon as the list starts to lengthen, we start to see complicated names and number codes etc. generally this means additives, colourings and preservatives.

 We already consume them in great quantity, especially in highly processed and industrial products.
 However, we don’t necessarily have enough distance vis-à-vis these products to evaluate the combined effect of the different molecules on our health.
 It is thus preferable to consume the most natural foies gras.

 Foie gras preserve (jarred foie gras) has no risk since it has been sterilised.
 On the other hand, even if the risk is small, it’s worth being prudent and avoiding uncooked or half-cooked foie gras.